awslabs/aws-encryption-sdk-specification/data-structures.md

 #### Structure

-The encryption context is a key-value mapping of arbitrary, non-secret, UTF-8 encoded strings.
+The encryption context is a key-value mapping of arbitrary, non-secret UTF-8 encoded strings.
 It is used during [encryption](#encrypt.md) and [decryption](#decrypt.md) to provide additional authenticated data (AAD).

 Users SHOULD use the encryption context to store: